My Home Page with Links to My Other Book Reviews

 294pp.
 (H) 1986

 Excoriates psychoanalysis and espouses a moral therapy that could use refining.
-Overemphasizes conscience as a guide and ignores the importance of moral reasoning as a guide to action and as a guide to forming conscience.
-Often equates difficulty with morality.
-Difficult challenges don’t always equal worthy moral challenges.
-Challenges often have wonderful affects on the mind, and a better mind beats a worse mind, but this work pays scant attention to the fact that some challenges are profoundly trivial or misguided.
+Overemphasizes conscience and ignores the importance of moral reasoning, often equates difficulty with morality.
+Challenges often have wonderful affects on the mind, and a better mind beats a worse mind, but this work pays scant attention to the fact that some challenges are profoundly trivial or vile.
 To wit: Chasing great white whales.
 Not recommended.

 Necessary Losses —Judith Viorst